projectsinpython2018/Basic/README.md

-# Dear All
+# Dear All,

-# In this Project I define some basics method to enter to Deep Learning
+#In this Project I define some basics method to enter to Deep Learning
-# Using requirements.txt for better answer
+#Using requirements.txt for better answer

 #Mac,Linux, Windows
-pip install -r requirements.txt
+#pip install -r requirements.txt